heydenb/self-healing/README.md

 Please find the login information at your place or ask the instructor.
 Open a web browser and login to the bastion host with the provided credentials.

+1. Open a browser and login to the Bastion host via ShellInABox.
+You will find the  URL on your handout cards.

+1. Start the Docker container that contains all scripts we need in this workshop setting.

+    ```console
+    docker run -d -t --rm --name hotday-gke jetzlstorfer/hotday-gke:0.6.0 && docker exec -it hotday-gke /bin/sh -c "[ -e /bin/bash ] && /bin/bash || /bin/sh"
+    ```

 1. Verify your Kubernetes configuration

     ```console